epsilon537/boxlambda/docs/build_sys_building_sw.md

 ```

 To build all software projects (excluding the gateware builds), run `make sw` from the root of the build directory.

+For gateware test builds, the software associated with a gateware project is automatically compiled, converted to a memory file, and included in the gateware project as part of the build process.

 ## The Cross-Compiler